NicholasChug/100-days-of-code/log.md

 **Today's Progress:** Decided instead of getting annoyed and bored with React I'll be starting a new ethical hacking course for a fun change of pace!
 It's a free udemy course that was advertised on Reddit

 **Link to work:** No link to work as of yet but thinking of setting up a new github repo as note tacking for the hacking course

+### Day 24: April 3, 2020

+**Today's Progress:** Worked through some of the hacking course.
+Learned about ip address and the differences between ipv4 and ipv6 which was cool!

+**Link to work:** No link to work as of yet but thinking of setting up a new github repo as note tacking for the hacking course